Three Tuns House

 Social inequality in numbers

-Only 15% of UK jobs are advertised with flexible working options.
+Less than 1 in 4 UK jobs are advertised with flexible working options.

 1.5 million people are trapped in poorly-paid part-time jobs beneath their skill set.